statgen/locuszoom/assets/docs/interactivity.md

 1. In the layout, a directive is specified to opt in to this behavior: `match: {send: field_to_be_broadcast , receive: field_to_be_checked }`
 2. If a datalayer specifies `match.send`, then when any element is selected, the value of the specified field for that data element is broadcast to other layers.
 Eg if the user clicks on a scatter plot point, the variant ID for that point could be sent.
 3. Whenever a match event is initiated, any data layer that specifies `match.receive` will examine each data point, and tag any point where the specified field value is the same as the broadcast value.
-4. The special tag added to these points (`ls_is_match`) is treated as an extra field, and can be used in any scalable layout directive to control point size, shape, color, filters, etc. This field doesn't come from the API or data adapter- it is an internal value that is checked on every render.
+4. The special tag added to these points (`lz_is_match`) is treated as an extra field, and can be used in any scalable layout directive to control point size, shape, color, filters, etc. This field doesn't come from the API or data adapter- it is an internal value that is checked on every render.

 Usage example:
 ```javascript